volzock/Transformer-based-solutions-for-the-long-term-time-series-forecasting/README.md

 | **test_results** | This directory contains the visualization graphs of model testing in PDF format. |
 | **Images** | This directory contain any images used in the project in markdown or in README files. |

+* `exp_Informer.py`: Contains the train, validation, testing (with visualization), and prediction of the Informer model.
+* `exp_FEDFormer.py`: Contains the train, validation, testing (with visualization), and prediction of the FEDFormer model.
+* `exp_PatchTST.py`: Contains the train, validation, testing (with visualization), and prediction of the PatchTST model.
+* `exp_Dlinear.py`: Contains the train, validation, testing (with visualization), and prediction of the Dlinear model.
+* `exp_Nlinear.py`: Contains the train, validation, testing (with visualization), and prediction of the Nlinear model.

+## Notebooks Description

+- **Training-DLinear-on-ETT-datasets.ipynb**:
+This notebook provide a step-by-step guide for replicating the **DLinear** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
+The main foucs here is to study the *impact of number of prediction length on the performance*.

+- **Training-NLinear-on-ETT-datasets.ipynb**:
+This notebook provide a step-by-step guide for replicating the **NLinear** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
+The main foucs here is to study the *impact of number of prediction length on the performance*.

+- **Training-Informer-on-ETT-datasets.ipynb**:
+This notebook provide a step-by-step guide for replicating the **Informer** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
+The main foucs here is to study the *impact of number of prediction length on the performance*.

+- **Training-FEDformer-on-ETT-datasets.ipynb**:
+This notebook provide a step-by-step guide for replicating the **FEDformer** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
+The main foucs here is to study the *impact of number of prediction length on the performance*.
+- **Training-PatchTST-on-ETT-datasets.ipynb**:
+This notebook provide a step-by-step guide for replicating the **PatchTST** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
+The main foucs here is to study the *impact of number of prediction length on the performance*.

+- **Training-five-models-on-Bitcoin.ipynb**
+This notebook replicate five different models on the Bitcoin cryptocurrency dataset.
+The models are DLinear, NLinear, Informer, FEDformer, and PatchTST on `Bitcoin` datset explored in `Crypto-Forecasting-EDA-Testing-on-5models` notebook.
+For each model we will use four diffrent combination of hyperparameters.
+The main foucs here is to study the *impact of number of prediction length on the performance*.

+- **Crypto-Forecasting-EDA-Testing-on-5models.ipynb**
+This notebook use historical cryptocurrency trading data with the aim of building time series forecasting models.
+General exploratory data analysis is performed to gain an overview of the full dataset and prepare the data for modeling.
+Specific preprocessing and analysis is then done on the Bitcoin subset of the data to characterize the time series and identify appropriate models.
+An **ARIMA** model is chosen as the traditional baseline model.
+Several neural network time series models are then evaluated on the Bitcoin data, including **DLinear**, **NLinear**, **Informer**, **FEDformer** and **PatchTST**, to investigate their performance for forecasting compared to the ARIMA baseline.

 ---
 ## Results